 The time indicated on a sundial was based on the movement of the sun in the sky.
 This was different during the seasons and of course did not work on cloudy days or at night.
 Other methods such as Water clocks (Clepsydra), candles and hourglasses served only as rough indications of short periods of time and could not be used for the purpose for which the sundial was used.

 The pendulum was patented by Christian Huygens in 1656, but was first experimented within 1602 by Galilei.
 The pendulum clock reduced the time deviation to approximately 15 seconds per day compared to the existing mechanical accuracy of 15 minutes per day.
 Scientists, including Isaac Newton, studied the pendulum and helped measure the shape of the earth accurately due to the force of motion.

 The early pocket watches that were produced in the late 16th century only showed the hour.
 It was not until 1680 that minute hands were added to the watches.
-The first second pointers appeared 10 years later, but did not become common practice until well after.
-The pocket watch replaced the old hanging watch.
+The pointers for the seconds appeared 10 years later, but did not become common practice until well after.
 This change is said to have taken place after Charles II of England introduced the use of vests.
 When the watch had to be worn in a pocket instead of being protected in a pendant, the watch case was flattened and curved to prevent sharp edges from sticking out and damaging the clothes.
 The dial was covered with glass in 1610 to protect the hands from damage.